The Closet (2001 film): Critical reception

-The Closet holds a 85% approval rating on review aggregator website Rotten Tomatoes, based on 80 reviews.

-Stephen Holden of the New York Times called it "giddy social comedy" and "a classic French farce" and added, "What's so liberating about The Closet is its refusal to walk on politically correct eggshells.
+Stephen Holden of The New York Times called it "giddy social comedy" and "a classic French farce" and added, "What's so liberating about The Closet is its refusal to walk on politically correct eggshells.
 The target of its blunt lusty humor is as much exaggerated political correctness and the panic it can engender as it is bigotry."

 Roger Ebert of the Chicago Sun-Times said, "The movie passes the time pleasantly and has a few good laughs ...
 But the screenplay relies too much on the first level of its premise and doesn't push into unexpected places.
 Once we get the setup, we can more or less anticipate the sitcom payoff, and there aren't the kinds of surprises, reversals and explosions of slapstick that made La Cage Aux Folles so funny.
 In the rating system of the Michelin Guide, it's worth a look, but not a detour or a journey."

 Peter Travers of Rolling Stone called the film "a bonbon spiked with mirth and malice" and noted, "Auteuil and Depardieu spar hilariously, and writer-director Francis Veber, following The Dinner Game, offers another delicious treat."

 Lisa Schwarzbaum of Entertainment Weekly rated the film A−, calling it a "cagey, high gloss comedy" and a "perfectly built French tickler."